Know the Difference: DBQ and Nexus Letter

 When a veteran claims a VA disability, the veteran is sent to the Compensation and Pension Department at the VA or to a contract examiner for a physical exam.

-The doctor is given two tasks for the appointment:
+The medical professional is given two tasks for the appointment:

 1. Perform a physical exam of the claimed disability